QuentinCanu/DepotThese/README.md

 The `enumeration/benchmarks` folder contains scripts to execute the different low-level implementations defined.
 - The `scripts` and `jobs` folders contain materials mandatory for using the main script, `benchmarks.py`.
 - The `data` folder contains the certificates and the benchmark files for different polytopes.
--

 To perform the following commands, your current directory must be `enumeration/benchmarks`.
-First, you must type

-	>$./benchmarks.py clean

-in order to reset everything and to build the coq theory first.
-Then, if you type
+Then, by typing

 	>$./benchmarks.py create cube 3

-You will generate the benchmark for the 3-dimensional cube, as it can be found in `data/cube_3/benchmarks_cube_3.json`.
+you will generate the benchmark for the 3-dimensional cube, as it can be found in `data/cube_3/benchmarks_cube_3.json`.
 The available parameters are

 	>$./benchmarks.py create [--text] [--compute] {cube,cross,cyclic,permutohedron} dim

+- `--text` also generates Coq certificates in plain text, as it is opposed to binary certificates read by binreader.
+- `--compute` also run the algorithms using the original reduction machine of Coq.

 The benchmarks for the two counter-examples to the Hirsch are slightly different, you can generate them by typing